How Are They Alike Radiation And Convection

 Historical Context

 The study of radiation dates back to the 17th century when scientists like Isaac Newton investigated the nature of light.
-However, it was in the 19th century that significant progress was made with the development of thermodynamics and electromagnetism.
+That said, it was in the 19th century that significant progress was made with the development of thermodynamics and electromagnetism.
 Joseph Stefan and Ludwig Boltzmann formulated the Stefan-Boltzmann law in 1879 and 1884, respectively, providing a quantitative understanding of thermal radiation.

 Key Concepts and Principles